nanorobocop/mansur.moscow/content/posts/physical-security-devices.md

 that are using physical world as source of entropy for random number generators.
 Or even very low-end thing like [Dicekeys](https://dicekeys.com/).

-I found myself it's nice to have such kind of security devices in a physical form.
+I found myself wishing to have such kind of phisical security devices.
 Not only because it's possible to use them as intended.
-But also to show to others and describe security using examples from real world.
+But also to describe security to others using real world things.